Division of Longshore and Harbor Workers' Compensation (DLHWC)

 You should contact your local Longshore district office because it maintains your claims records and has the most current information regarding your claim.
-When you call or write, give your OWCP claim number or your Social Security Number (the deceased employee's Social Security Number if you are receiving death benefits).
+When you call , give your OWCP claim number or your Social Security Number (the deceased employee's Social Security Number if you are receiving death benefits).
+If you prefer to submit written correspondence, submit it to our Central Mail Receipt site, and the Claims Examiner handling your case will receive the documentation for review.
 If your district office directs you to the national office for further assistance, you may contact the national office at: U.S. Department of Labor, Office of Workers' Compensation Programs, Division of Longshore and Harbor Workers' Compensation, 200 Constitution Avenue, N.W., Room C-4315, Washington, DC 20210.
 Telephone: (202) 693-0038

-Requests for income verification must be submitted to your district office in writing.
-If a third-party requests income verification directly from your district office, your written authorization releasing this information must accompany the request.
-The district office will not release income information to a third party without your written authorization.
+Requests for income verification must be submitted to our Central Mail Receipt site.
+If a third-party requests income verification directly, your written authorization releasing this information must accompany the request.
+The OWCP will not release income information to a third party without your written authorization.

-Report address changes or changes in payment instructions to the district office in writing.
+Report address changes or changes in payment instructions to the OWCP in writing.
 Telephone messages will not be honored.

 Report late or missing checks to the attention of the national office fiscal officer in writing at the address provided in Question 1.
 This notification must include the date of the missing check and should not be submitted until the check is 14 (fourteen) calendar days overdue.
 Telephone messages will not be honored.

 Obtain a direct deposit sign-up form from your bank, your district office, or via this link: Direct Deposit Sign-Up Form.
 Fill out the top section of that form, and have your bank fill out the bottom section.
-Then return the form to your district office.
+Then return the form to OWCP.